 Operating the four memory banks in an interleave fashion allows random access operation to occur at higher rate than is possible with standard DRAMs.
-A sequential and gapless data rate is possible depending on burst length, $\overline{CAS}$ latency and speed grade of the device.
+A sequential and gapless data rate is possible depending on burst length, \overline{CAS} latency and speed grade of the device.

 Auto Refresh (CBR) and Self Refresh operation are supported.
-These devices operates with a single 3.3V +/- 0.3V power supply.
-All 512Mbit components are housed in TSOPII-54 packages.
+These devices operates with a single 3.3V +/- 0.3V power supply and are available in TSOPII packages.